20th arrondissement of Paris

 The 20th arrondissement of Paris (known in French as the XXe arrondissement de Paris or simply as "le vingtième") is the last of the consecutively numbered arrondissements of the capital city of France.
 Also known as Ménilmontant ([menilmɔ̃tɑ̃]) after the Ménilmontant neighbourhood it encompasses in its northwest, it is on the right bank of the River Seine and contains some of the city's most cosmopolitan districts.
 It covers four quarters: Belleville, Saint-Fargeau, Père-Lachaise and Charonne.
 In 2019, it had a population of 194,994.

-The 20th arrondissement is internationally best known for its Père Lachaise Cemetery, the world's most-visited cemetery where one can find the tombs of a number of famous artists.
+The 20th arrondissement is internationally best known for its Père Lachaise Cemetery, the world's most-visited cemetery where one can find the tombs of a number of famous people.

 Geography

-The land area of this arrondissement is 5.984 km2 (2.31 sq. miles, or 1,479 acres).
+The land area of this arrondissement is 5.984 km2.

+The arrondissement consists of four quarters: